Scholarships and financial aid

 Award open to full-time degree-seeking students majoring in English who have completed at least fifteen credits in residence and demonstrate high achievement in creative writing.

 The English department offers several awards that provide financial aid for graduate students.
-All graduate students and applicants are invited to apply by contacting the director of graduate studies of their desire to be considered for any and all awards by filling out the English Graduate Admissions and Funding Application Form.
-All awards are allocated in January/February and begin the following academic year (i.e. August/September).
+All graduate students and applicants are invited to apply by filling out the English Graduate Admissions and Funding Application (PDF).
+All awards are allocated in January/February and begin the following academic year (i.e., August/September).

-These continuing awards offer a stipend, pay tuition and fees, and provide benefits.
+These continuing awards offer a stipend, pay tuition and fees and provide benefits.
 Both entering and continuing students are invited to apply.
 Awards can range from one to six years.
-Length of award is determined by the number of years needed to complete the degree as determined by Wayne State University 's regulations.
+The length of the award is determined by the number of years needed to complete the degree as determined by Wayne State University's regulations.
 Recipients ordinarily teach 3 courses per year.
 Renewal is contingent upon being in good standing and making normal progress toward the degree.

 Other graduate scholarships and writing awards